speechly/speechly/libraries/browser-client/docs/interfaces/client.VadOptions.md

 • **signalActivation**: `number`

-Minimum 'signal' to 'silent' frame ratio in history to activate 'IsSignalDetected'
+Minimum 'loud' to 'silent' frame ratio in history to set 'isSignalDetected' flag.
 Range: 0.0 to 1.0.
 Default: 0.7.

 ___